jawdinmorris/volumeteer/README.md

   Secondly, workplace legislation.
 All opportunities must be a legitimate volunteer opportunity, allowing a volunteer a fulfilling experience that is not paid labour in disguise.
 This could be solved by the expectation that all charities or people offering opportunities will adhere to current legislation and a code of conduct.
 Moderation (physical or automated) could also enable a better service.

 ## USER STORIES
   User stories were created using Trello.
 The original stories comprise of MVP features.
+Aswell as one column of non-mvp features.

 ![alt text][userStories]

 [userStories]:app/assets/images/userStories.png "User Stories for project"

+![alt text][userStoriesExtra]

+[userStoriesExtra]:app/assets/images/userStoriesExtra.PNG "Non-MVP User Stories for project"
 ## WORKFLOW
 ### USER INTERACTION DIAGRAM
 ![alt text][volunteerFlow]